uccser/cs-field-guide/text/en/chapters/data-representation.md

 This chapter is about some of the different methods that computers use to code different kinds of information in patterns of these bits, and how this affects the cost and quality of what we do on the computer, or even if something is feasible at all.

-## Getting Started - Representing text with Braille
+## Getting Started - Braille

+To begin with, we'll look at Braille.
+Braille is not actually a way that computers represent data, but is a great introduction to the topic.

 {panel type="additional-information" summary="Representing Braille without making holes in paper"}
 When working through the material in this section, a good way to draw braille on paper without having to actually make raised dots is to draw a rectangle with 6 small circles in it, and to colour in the circles that are raised, and not colour in the ones that aren’t raised.